What is tax debt relief?

 How to identify a tax debt relief scam

 People in tax debt are often targeted by scammers looking to take advantage of their vulnerability.
-But there are a few ways to identify a tax debt relief scam:
+But there are a few ways to identify a tax debt relief scam, including:

-- Track record.
+- No track record.
 Reputable tax debt relief companies will often have testimonials, reviews and an online presence that you can use to verify their claims.

-- They contact you first.
+- Contacts you first.
 Avoid companies that reach out to you by phone, email or mail.

-- Ignoring your financial situation.
+- Ignores your financial situation.
 Be wary if a company claims to know how to help you without knowing about your financial situation.

-- Making unreasonable promises.
+- Makes unreasonable promises.
 Watch out for companies that make big promises like guaranteed success, waived penalties and other claims.

-- Delaying your case.
+- Delays your case.
 Be careful if you find that a company keeps creating delays, as they could be giving you the run around while your debt accumulates.

-Tax debt relief is a real solution for those who aren’t able to pay back their tax debt, but it’s not the only answer.
-As long as you’re willing to negotiate with the IRS, there are a handful of ways you can solve tax debt on your own.
+Tax debt relief companies can help reduce the amount of back taxes you owe the government, but they’re not the only answer.
+If you’re willing to negotiate with the IRS, there are a handful of ways you can solve tax debt on your own.